 There are several policies that determine how we manage and study living marine resources.
 Policies are statements of and instructions for implementing high-level direction and positions that guide organizational decisions and actions.
-These written policies promote accountability and consistency in management and science practices and demonstrate our commitment to implementing identified priorities.
+These written policies promote accountability and consistency in management and science practices.
+They also demonstrate our commitment to implementing identified priorities.

 In the United States, marine aquaculture operates within one of the most comprehensive regulatory environments in the world.
-We play a central role in developing and implementing marine aquaculture policies and work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.
+We play a central role in developing and implementing marine aquaculture policies.
+We work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.

-Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations that ensure environmental protection, water quality, food safety, and protection of public health.
+Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations.
+These regulations ensure environmental protection, water quality, food safety, and protection of public health.
 Science and adaptive management inform NOAA policy, regulatory, and management decisions regarding aquaculture in marine waters.

-We are working with federal, state, and tribal partners on a variety of initiatives stemming from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan, and its mandates under the Magnuson-Stevens Act and the National Aquaculture Act.
+We are working with federal, state, and tribal partners on a variety of initiatives.
+These initiatives stem from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan and its mandates under the Magnuson-Stevens Act, and the National Aquaculture Act.

 Resilient, productive ocean fisheries are critical to our economy and way of life.
 Managing these fisheries over the long-term means taking into account more than just one species at a time.
 It requires a holistic, science-based approach that looks at the entire ecosystem.
 This approach is known as ecosystem-based fisheries management.